Wedding bells and bank accounts

 - Budget.
 Decide how you will handle bill payments, shared expenses, and discretionary spending.

 - Prenuptial agreement.
 Explore whether or not you will have a prenuptial agreement and what terms will be outlined.

 Explore more milestones

-Home-ownership is a milestone to celebrate.
-Before you can pop open champagne, you'll need to prepare for the home-buying process.
+Homeownership is a milestone to celebrate.
+Before you can open the door to your new life as a first-time homeowner, you'll need to prepare for the home-buying process.

 Planning for your expanding family

 Thinking about expanding your family?
 Some financial prep now can bring you some comfort and peace of mind for when your newest family member arrives.